huytuancu/howto/README.md

 ## Overview

-This repo helps to quickly remember "how to" for myself and/or any developers interested relating to public development information using FREE open source resources on internet as well as public cloud.
+This repo helps to quickly remember "how to" for myself and/or any developers interested during my free/pleasure time relating to public development information using FREE open source resources on internet as well as public cloud.
 This repo is indeed NOT a specific product/project development

  This repo is suitable from newbie level and some areas are also suitable for expert/ study or researcher persons